MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-run-marketing-campaigns-overview.md

 1. **Run a campaign**: Carry out your marketing strategy.

     - Add activities and assets.
-    - Run the campaign across channels such as email, events, and social media.
+    - Run the campaign across channels such as email,SMS, push notifications, events, and custom channels.

 ## Benefits